The crackling fire, the promise of a warm, hearty meal – is there anywhere better than a pub on a chilly winter’s day?

 This conjoined local watering hole/fine-dining restaurant shouldn’t work, but it does.
-In the pub there are six large-screen TVs showing footy, and trivia on Mondays; next door it’s all white tablecloths and kangaroo tartare.
-It doesn’t matter which part of The Four in Hand you dine in, you’re guaranteed a soul-warming experience, especially on Sunday when for $24 the kitchen – overseen by none other than Guillaume Brahimi – turns out perfect joints of roasted meat accompanied by seasonal vegies and crisp roast potatoes.
-And something of a unicorn on a pub menu: desserts are given sincere consideration – Banoffee Tart with peanut brittle will warm your cockles.
+In the pub there are six large-screen TVs showing footy, and trivia on Tuesdays; next door it’s all white tablecloths and chicken liver parfait.
+It doesn’t matter which part of The Four in Hand you dine in, you’re guaranteed a soul-warming experience, especially on Sunday when for $25 the kitchen turns out perfect joints of roasted meat accompanied by seasonal vegies, crisp roast potatoes and Yorkshire pub.

 105 Sutherland Street, Paddington